-'Mandatory conditions'
+'Mandatory Conditions'

-Conditions that the act requires are imposed on a premises licence, club premises certificate or personal licence.
+Conditions that the Act requires are imposed on a premises licence, club premises certificate or personal licence.

-'Objection notice'
+'Objection Notice'

-A procedure whereby the police can object to the grant of a personal licence on the grounds that, having regard to convictions of the applicant for relevant offences, the grant would undermine the crime prevention objective.
+A procedure whereby the police can object to the grant of a personal licence on the grounds there where having regard to convictions of the applicant for relevant offences, the grant would undermine the crime prevention objective.

-'Operating schedule'
+'Operating Schedule'

-A document containing a statement of the following matters (and any others that may be prescribed):-
+A document (this is in effect the completed application form) containing a statement of the following matters (and any others that may be prescribed):-

-- Steps taken by the licence holder to promote the four licensing objectives. - The licensable activities to be conducted on the premises. - The times during which the licensable activities are to take place and any other times when premises are open to the public. - Where the licence is required only for a limited period, that period. - Where the licensable activities include the supply of alcohol, the name and address of the individual to be specified as the designated premises supervisor.
+- Steps taken by the licence holder to tackle the four licensing objectives. - The licensable activities to be conducted on the premises. - The times during which the licensable activities are to take place and any other times when premises are open to the public. - Where the licence is required only for a limited period, that period. - Where the licensable activities include the supply of alcohol, the name and address of the individual to be specified as the designated premises supervisor.

-'Personal licence'
+'Personal Licence'

-A licence granted to an individual, and authorises that person to supply alcohol or authorise the supply of alcohol in accordance with a premises licence.
+A licence granted to an individual and authorises that person to supply alcohol or authorise the supply of alcohol in accordance with a premises licence.
 The licence lasts for 10 years and can be renewed.
 It ceases to have effect when revoked, forfeited, surrendered or suspended.
-A personal licence is not required where the premises concerned do not supply alcohol as one of its licensable activities.
-A personal licence is also not required for the supply of alcohol in a club which holds a club premises certificate.
+A personal licence holder is not required where the premises concerned do not supply alcohol as one of its licensable activities.
+A personal licence holder is also not required for the supply of alcohol in a club which holds a club premises certificate.
 Only the police can object to the grant of a personal licence (there is no equivalent to relevant representations as for premises licences).

-'Premises licence'
+'Premises Licence'